-Considering how fast additive manufacturing is advancing, it can be very difficult to find the right talent to grow the technology in your organization as indicated in the survey results.
+Considering how fast additive manufacturing is advancing, it can be very difficult to find the right talent to grow the technology in your organization, as indicated in the survey results.

 The reality is that you can draw on your team members.
 Whether it is injection molding or design, you can cross-train your existing talent to get them up to speed with 3D printing.
 Your design teams may require more support as they learn to design for additive manufacturing.
+Companies that focus on training their teams on using the technology see positive benefits such as a more excited team, increased creativity and pride of workmanship, according to the survey.

 As is with any other case, investing in your experienced and incoming talent will be key to overcoming this challenge.
 In addition, your organization may want to consider partnership opportunities with universities that have already launched 3D printing labs to deliver training to engineering students.